Conduct disorder is a mental health condition characterized by a behavioral pattern in which the child breaks age-appropriate social norms and rules.

 There is no direct cause of conduct disorder, but researchers think it is influenced by both genetics and environmental factors.

 Children have an increased risk of developing conduct disorder if one of their parents or a sibling has it.
-Research also suggests that there may be a genetic link for an increased risk of conduct disorder and ADHD.

 Children who have suffered abuse, parental rejection, or neglect may also be more likely to develop conduct disorder.